 First, read my affiliate disclosure.

 As you may have seen in our updated Safe Infant Formula Guide, I recently recommended Holle as the healthiest infant formula on the market.
 Unfortunately, it’s become harder and harder for American moms to find Holle and HiPP (another popular European formula), as both have been removed from Amazon.
+This post will help you figure out where to buy Holle and HiPP, as well as other European brands of formula.

 Some parents have resorted to buying European formula on eBay, but many of you feel uneasy purchasing something so important from unverified sellers.
 About a month ago, I began a screening process to find a trustworthy online vendor where my readers and clients could confidently buy European baby formulas.